frontendpatterns/frontendpatterns.dev/src/content/patterns/css-modules-and-scoped-styles.md

 ## Problem

-Without this pattern, the premise that automatically scoping CSS to specific components to prevent global style conflicts falls apart, and small changes trigger cascading regressions.
+CSS class names collide across components, causing button styles to leak into cards or typography changes to affect unrelated pages.
+Developers resort to increasingly specific selectors or !important to override conflicts, making stylesheets unmaintainable and fragile.

 ## Solution